 What times during the day do I feel kind of sluggish?

 What does all this mean, and how can I use this information to help me better structure my tasks and activities?

 Now consider for a moment all the tasks and activities you need to focus on.
 Let’s say for instance that you have a task that requires deep thought and attention.
 Slotting this task into the afternoon when you feel lethargic is probably not the most efficient use of your time.
-However, slotting it in during the morning when you naturally feel more energized will help you work through the task far more effectively.
+However, slotting it in during the morning when you naturally feel more energized will help you work on the task far more effectively.
 Moreover, you will be able to maintain a higher level of focus for longer stretches at a time.

-During the afternoon when you’re feeling low on energy, it’s probably better to schedule tasks that either don’t require a lot of thought and attention, or alternatively schedule activities that get you up and moving.
+During the afternoon when you’re feeling low on energy, it’s probably better to schedule tasks that either don’t require a lot of thought and attention or alternatively schedule activities that get you up and moving.
 You’re likely not feeling tired, but rather just lethargic.
-As such moving around a little by doing something physical will help you to breakout of that cycle.
+As such moving around a little by doing something physical will help you to break out of that cycle.

 As you work on developing your schedule and building a consistent daily routine, take into account things that you will potentially eliminate or simply choose not to focus on.
 These things could be other projects, tasks or commitments that are not aligned with the one major goal you are working toward.
 Consider for a moment: